mikededo/.dotfiles/README.md

 Currently, the LSP is set up for:

-alias gaa='git add --all'
 - Bash (it has a very simple completion).
 - Docker
 - Go
 - Rust
-- JavaScript and Typescript
+- JavaScript, Typescript and TailwindCSS
-- Yaml, JSON
+- Yaml (including k8s), JSON

 It includes diagnostics as well as formatting for each LSP.
-All required LSP are installed through the Mason plugin, meaning they will all be installed on lauching `PackerSync`.
-Same happens for TreeSitter language highlightings.
+All required LSP are installed through the Mason plugin, meaning they will all be installed on lauching `MasonInstallAll`.
+Same for TreeSitter language highlightings, which has defined the required languages.

 > You can modify the formatting options in the
 > [`formatter.lua`](./nvim/.config/nvim/lua/custom/plugins/user/formatter.lua).